 I am obsessed with good condiments, especially if prepared at home.
-This Chili Oil is flavor packed with gorgeous red hue, takes about 10 minutes to prepare, and it’s utterly delicious!
+This Chili Oil is flavor packed with gorgeous red hue, and it also has the shallot and garlic crisp for that crunch.

 The first time I made Chili Oil was way back in 2013, and it was a good one with just 3 ingredients.
 Fresh Garlic Cloves, Red Chili Flakes and Oil.